 - Blocked or rusted flashings, ridges and valleys

-Any of these damages could cause moisture to get into the house or compromise the structural integrity of the home.
+Any of these types of damage could cause moisture to get into the house or compromise the structural integrity of the home.
 Rodents such as snakes (including large ones), rats, possums (their toilet habits are horrendous) and lice-carrying birds can also get in and make a home in the roof space.
-Well before winter starts, you should look for these examples of disrepair and fix them before the winter grows colder.
+Well before winter starts, you should look for these examples of disrepair.
+Then fix them before the winter grows colder!
 If there’s anything more annoying than having to do emergency maintenance on a rental property in Brisbane, or anywhere you own one, it’s having to attend to an emergency that was entirely preventable in the first place by sensible maintenance.

 Gutter Maintenance and Repairs